ptarau/jinniprolog/MainProlog/README.txt

 The Prolog compiler and runtime system are in directory MainProlog.

-You can start running Prolog there right away by typing
+You can start running Prolog there, right away, by typing

 jinni